What to Do When the Schedule Is Too Full

 Every evening you fall into your chair exhausted.
 You’ve spent the day rushing around putting out small crises, running kids to various activities, and trying to drill math facts in between events.
 You’re exhausted, the kids are cranky, and you rarely see your husband.
 There has to be a better way.

 What to do when your schedule is too full.

 Take a look at the weekly schedule you created yesterday.
 Look carefully at the activities you have listed on the schedule.
 Do you have breathing room?
 Do you have margin in your day?

-Hopefully you’ll look at the weekly schedule, sigh in relief, and see plenty of margin in your day.
-You have time to homeschool your children, deal with minor crisis, and enjoy well-chosen activities.
+Hopefully, you’ll look at the weekly schedule, sigh in relief, and see plenty of margin in your day.
+You have time to homeschool your children, deal with minor crises, and enjoy well-chosen activities.
 You’re content, the kids are happy, and you enjoy time with your husband.

 But what if the opposite happened?
 You look at your schedule and it’s too full.
 You’re running around trying desperately to juggle too many balls, praying nothing important drops.

 It’s time to take a good hard look at your activities and homeschool.